autonomy mint

 Mint the abstract_abci

-skill with dependency IDs 35 and 42 in a local chain:
+skill in a local chain:

-autonomy mint --use-local skill --key my_key.txt --nft <nft_ipfs_hash_or_image_path> --owner <owner_address> -d 35 -d 42 ./packages/valory/skills/abstract_abci
+autonomy mint --use-local skill --key my_key.txt --nft <nft_ipfs_hash_or_image_path> --owner <owner_address> ./packages/valory/skills/abstract_abci

 Same as above, but using a hardware wallet:

-autonomy mint --use-local skill --hwi --nft <nft_ipfs_hash_or_image_path> --owner <owner_address> -d 35 -d 42 ./packages/valory/skills/abstract_abci
+autonomy mint --use-local skill --hwi --nft <nft_ipfs_hash_or_image_path> --owner <owner_address> ./packages/valory/skills/abstract_abci

 Update the minted abstract_abci